ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

 * Contradictions due to mutually exclusive settings were not detected: for example, if a project says both `Use fast route-finding` and `Use slow route-finding`, perhaps because two extensions disagree about what they want.
-* A few use options which really instructed the compiler about how to compile the project, and had nothing to do with kit code, made spurious symbols as a side-effect.

 ## Components affected